Camps draw record crowd for faith-filled action on, off ice

 This is the second year Griffin Camacho, a 15-year-old defenseman who plays for the Hampton Roads Whalers in Chesapeake, Va., has attended the camp and he plans to return as much for the spiritual growth and socialization as the progression of his all-around game.

-"I've learned about God and how He impacts peoples' lives, and He has impacted my life," said Camacho, who favorite things about hockey are checking opponents and assisting teammates' scores.
+"I've learned about God and how He impacts peoples' lives, and He has impacted my life," said Camacho, whose favorite things about hockey are checking opponents and assisting teammates' scores.
 "It's exciting, practicing hard and making more friendships and bonding off the ice."

 When they're not hanging out with campers and counselors, participants enjoy Liberty's wide range of recreational activities including beach volleyball, Ultimate Frisbee, and basketball, swimming, and conditioning at the LaHaye Recreation and Fitness Center.